-The Mountain Association connects businesses and organizations with other experts who can give you the support you need.
+The Mountain Association connects businesses and organizations with other experts who can give you the support and customized training you need.
 We also connect you to workshops and other resources that can help you succeed.

 What are some examples of what business consulting can do for you?

 - Partnering with a systems and scheduling expert thrilled one client’s employees because it made their lives and jobs easier.

 Connect with experts in: